Reclaim Your Self, Iceland

 There’s plenty of herbal teas, infusions and drinking water available.
 No caffeine or alcohol is served, but there are local cafes and bars in the nearest town which you will visit a couple of times during the retreat should you fancy something – though meals are super healthy, this is not a retreat of deprivation.

-Reclaim Your Self’s policy is to support local economies by booking locally-owned venues.
+Reclaim Your Self is a positive impact yoga travel company.
+They support local economies by booking locally-owned venues and local activity suppliers.
 The company works alongside local teams, skill sharing and learning from each other in a culturally sensitive and engaging way.
+Their Iceland location operates on 100% renewable energy and has an excellent recycling and waste management system in place.

-They buy their food from local suppliers and avoid supermarkets, and their chefs create menus where they can recycle leftovers into the next day’s meals if needed.
+They buy their food from local suppliers and avoid supermarkets, and their chefs operate a zero waste policy in the kitchen.
 The tap water in Iceland is delicious, so guests are asked to bring a water bottle and they strongly discourage the purchase of plastic water bottles.
+A conscious packing list is provided for all guests.